ambikeshwar1991/docs/code_devel.md

 ### Disruptive introduction to framework

+This section is intended to be a quick introduction to architecture of Sandhi without getting into unnecessary details.

+#### Sandhi Architecture
-Sandhi is fork of GRAS(GNU Radio Advanced Scheduler) and
+Sandhi is fork of GRAS(GNU Radio Advanced Scheduler) at core, but it also incorporates other modules like Sciscipy etc.
 ![Sandhi architecture](images/architecture.png)